Giants receivers ‘find a way’ with fines

 “You’ve got to find out what guys do well and put them in a position to make plays, throw accurate passes and give them a shot to make plays,” Eli Manning said.
 “We have to make improvements.
 I have to, not coach them up, but make sure we’re doing things the right way and everybody is playing at a high level.”

-Manning said progress is being made, even if he has completed just seven passes to wide receivers in the past two games.
+Manning said progress is being made, even if he has completed a total of just seven passes to wide receivers in the past two games.

 “Everybody knows their assignments,” Manning said.
 “They’re running the right routes.
 It’s not on the receivers.
 It’s not just, ‘Hey, the receivers ran bad routes, that’s the reason we’re not having success.’
 I think they’re doing a good job.
 We’ve got to give them an opportunity.
 We’ve got to give them shots to make plays.
 This isn’t the receivers’ fault.
 They’re doing some good things.
 It’s our job to give them an opportunity to get open.”